mozilla/glean/docs/user/user/metrics/testing-metrics.md

 <div data-lang="Python" class="tab">

-It is generally a good practice to "reset" the Glean SDK prior to every unit test that uses the Glean SDK, to prevent side effects of one unit test impacting others.
+It is generally a good practice to "reset" the Glean Python SDK prior to every unit test that uses the Glean Python SDK, to prevent side effects of one unit test impacting others.
-The Glean SDK contains a helper function `glean.testing.reset_glean()` for this purpose.
+The Glean Python SDK contains a helper function `glean.testing.reset_glean()` for this purpose.
 It has two required arguments: the application ID, and the application version.
-Each reset of the Glean SDK will create a new temporary directory for Glean to store its data in.
+Each reset of the Glean Python SDK will create a new temporary directory for Glean to store its data in.
-This temporary directory is automatically cleaned up the next time the Glean SDK is reset or when the testing framework finishes.
+This temporary directory is automatically cleaned up the next time the Glean Python SDK is reset or when the testing framework finishes.

 The instructions below assume you are using [pytest](https://pypi.org/project/pytest/) as the test runner.
 Other test-running libraries have similar features, but are different in the details.